 During 10 years in User Experience Design, I've answered many difficult questions with simple and elegant solutions.
 As a creative problem solver I help teams with user research, strategy, concepts, design and shipping.

-My end goal is to create a system that designers and marketers of each brand can use on their own if they want to experiment with flows.
 To help them express user flows, I also designed the User Flow Kit for Sketch.
 This Sketch Library helps them create robust user flows by offering connectors, flow and form elements.
 All within the comforts of Sketch.
 With permission from De Persgroep, I can share this library.
 If you're interested, you can download it here.

 The Editie Mobile App Platform is the new way to publish digital newspapers on mobile devices.
 Users describe it as a "Harry Potter newspaper".
 I worked close with user research to define user needs and categorized them in target groups.
 A key aspect of this research was to find the intrinsic motivation behind reading news.
 I conceptualized, designed and prototyped different solutions to cater to these needs during design sprints.
 After the define phase, I helped the product owner write user stories, supported development during their sprints and helped marketing with the product and pricing models.